-Battery on a Person 65 Years of Age or Older
+Battery on a Person Over 65 Years Old

 It is not a defense to the charge that you didn’t know the alleged victim was 65 years of age or older.
 In other words, to prove that you committed the offense, the prosecutor doesn’t necessarily need to prove that you actually knew the victim was 65 years of age or older.

 Even if two elderly people get into a shoving match, one or both of them can be charged with the crime.
-For this reason, many of these charges lead to an unjust result or extremely harsh potential penalty for a relatively minor incident.
-An attorney can help you fight the charge aggressively.
+For this reason, many of these charges lead to an absurd or unjust result by allowing for an extremely harsh potential penalty for a relatively minor incident.

-Attorney for Battery on a Person 65 Years of Age or Older in Tampa, FL
+Attorney for Battery on an Elderly Person in Tampa, FL

 Elements of Florida Statute Section 784.08(2)(c)

 The crime of battery on an elderly person who is 65 years old or older is prohibited by Florida Statute Section 784.08(2)(c).
 The elements of the offense require proof beyond all reasonable doubt of the following elements:

 - the defendant intentionally touched or struck the victim against his or her will; or

 - the defendant intentionally caused bodily harm to the victim; and